aniketsiriya/JavaPrograms/README.md

-This repository is a log of the problems ive encountered in my java programs and i will be using it to measure my progress for the days to come
+This repository is a log of the problems ive encountered in my java programs and i will be using it to measure my progress for the days to come while solving problems on hackerrank or any other competitive platforms make sure you read the question carefully, i didn't and was confused why is my output wrong, until i saw how will the input be in the question itself i had wasted much time, so make sure you read it carefully.